-What Goes Into a Great Fly Tying Kit?
+What Goes Into a Great Set-Up?

-A vise will be the most essential component of your fly tieing equipment.
+A vise will be the most essential component of your tieing equipment.
 Your vise will hold your hook still and steady, allowing you to tie on it.
 Some higher-end vises have jaws that rotate, giving you easy access to the fly from all angles.

-Whip Finish Tool
+A Whip Finish Tool

-Bobbin Holder and Bobbin Wire Loop Tool
+A Bobbin Holder and Bobbin Wire Loop Tool

 Your bobbin holder will hold your thread while you tie, allowing you to control the tension and keep your thread taut at all times.
-The best bobbin holder is adjustable and will never cut your thread right in the middle of tying a fly.
+The ideal bobbin holder is adjustable and will never cut your thread right in the middle of tying a fly.

 Another optional extra, but many anglers rave about how useful and versatile hackle pliers are.
-Hackle pliers are used to grip onto a feather, allowing you to wrap it around the body of your fly and get it in exactly the right position.
+Hackle pliers are used to grip onto a feather, allowing you to wrap it around the body of your fake insect and get it in exactly the right position.
 You can also use them to manipulate other materials and it saves you fumbling between fingers and thumbs.

-How to Choose The Best Fly Tying Tools
+How to Choose The Right Tools

 The best tool sets are built to last.
 If a set looks like it’s made from cheap plastic, give it a miss.
 You want something sturdy and durable that will last you a good few years – enough time to make hundreds of flies!

-Build Your Own Fly Tying Kit:
+Build Your Own Tying Kit:

 You might end up spending a bit more when you buy all the tools separately, but you also have the freedom to choose exactly which items to get from the various models available.
-You can select the model that suits your budget and personalize your fly tying kit to your exact needs.
+You can select the model that suits your budget and personalize your kit to your exact needs.

-The Best Fly Tying Kit (The Reviews)
+Fly Tying Kit Reviews

-Scientific Anglers Deluxe Fly Tying Kit
+Scientific Anglers Deluxe

 The Scientific Anglers Deluxe Kit really does have everything you need to create some excellent flies that will have all the fish biting.
 From the tools to hooks and superior-quality materials, you’ll find it here.
-This kit includes a vise, a bobbin, threader, 32 hooks, scissors, hackle pliers, bodkin, wire, thread, feathers and more.
+This kit includes a vise, a bobbin, threader, 32 hooks, scissors, hackle pliers, bodkin, wire, thread, feathers and more (a great gift!).

 Orvis Fly Tying Kit

-The Wetfly fly making kit is another of our recommendations for complete tying kits.
+The Wetfly kit is another of our recommendations for complete tying kits.
 It provides you with all the materials and tools you need, as well as a book and DVD with helpful, easy-to-follow instructions.